Subphotospheric emission from short gamma-ray bursts: Protons mold the multi-messenger signals: Discussion

-It is important to stress that, if hadronic processes are not accounted for, the photon distribution is significantly harder with $\mrm{d} n^\prime/ \mrm{d} E^\prime_\gamma \propto E^{\prime 0.05}_\gamma$ (see Fig.~\ref{fig:photon_evolution}), which is potentially difficult to reconcile with sGRB gamma-ray spectra.
-At high energies, we find that synchrotron emission of secondary non-thermal electrons results in a high-energy tail of the spectrum scaling as $\mrm{d} n^\prime/ \mrm{d} E^\prime_\gamma \propto E^{\prime - 2.95}_\gamma$, which is steeper than the average observed slope---although for sGRBs a low high-energy spectral index has also been reported \citep{Acuner:2017ecd, Poolakkil:2021jpc}.
+It is important to stress that, if hadronic processes are not accounted for, the photon distribution is significantly harder with $\mrm{d} n^\prime/ \mrm{d} E^\prime_\gamma \propto E^{\prime 0.25}_\gamma$ (see Fig.~\ref{fig:photon_evolution}), which is potentially difficult to reconcile with sGRB gamma-ray spectra.
+Note that similar to the neutrino spectra, photon spectra are mostly impacted by $pp$-interactions instead of photo-pion production.
+At high energies, we find that synchrotron emission of secondary non-thermal electrons results in a high-energy tail of the spectrum scaling as $\mrm{d} n^\prime/ \mrm{d} E^\prime_\gamma \propto E^{\prime - 3.1}_\gamma$, which is steeper than the average observed slope---although for sGRBs a low high-energy spectral index has also been reported \citep{Acuner:2017ecd, Poolakkil:2021jpc}.
 Again, this signature is only visible if hadronic processes are included.
+Being dominated by secondary pairs, the high-energy slope differs from the one expected for an electron population with $p_e \sim 2.1$--$2.2$.
 Finally, the comoving peak energy of photons at $\mathcal{O}(1$~keV$)$, obtained in Fig.~\ref{fig:photon_evolution} and a relic of the peak of the thermal distribution at $10^{11}$~cm, would require a high(er) jet Lorentz factor in order to be compatible with typical sGRB peak energies of $\mathcal{O}(10^2$--$10^3$~keV$)$~\citep{Burgess:2017nam, Poolakkil:2021jpc}.
 Here we point out that noticeable relics of the thermal spectrum are still present around the peak in our final photon distribution; stronger energy dissipation, potentially also taking place beyond the photosphere, may be required to wash these features out \citep[see also][]{Vurm:2011fq, Vurm:2015yfa}.